labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/reset.md

 sidebar_position: 2
 ---

-# reset: Resetting the Cluster
+# Reset Cluster

-`sealos reset` is a command in the Sealos command-line tool used to reset the entire cluster.
+The `sealos reset` is a command in the Sealos command-line tool for resetting the entire cluster.
 This command is particularly useful when you want to completely clear cluster data or rebuild the cluster.
-This guide provides detailed instructions on how to use it.
+This guide will detail how to use it.

 ## Basic Usage